St. Cloud and the Greater Central Florida

 Why is my AC blowing air but my house won't cool down?

 Notify your landlord or property manager in writing right away, even if you also call or text them.
-Florida law sets response time requirements for rental properties, and written notice protects you if the repair is delayed.
+Florida law sets specific response time requirements for rental properties, and written notice protects you if the repair is delayed.

 How can I tell if my AC vents are clogged and not just weak?